xenit-eu/alfred-docs/readme.md

 This repository extensively uses git submodules to pull in documentation files from their respective projects.

-You can clone this repository with `git clone --recursive`, or use `git submodule init && git submodule update` after cloning the repository to initialize all submodules.
+You can clone this repository with `git clone --recursive`, or use `git submodule update --init` after cloning the repository to initialize all submodules.

 ## Structure